-When it comes to popular species there is little disagreement that the Leopard Gecko Eublepharis macularius has now long been the flag-ship for anyone wanting to get into the herpetoculture trade as either a breeder or a hobbyist.
-Leopard Geckos Eublepharis macularius have become so popular no doubt in large part to their gentle disposition towards handling and their ease of breeding.
-This of course was not always the case and changed quickly when herpetoculturists discovered that the genetics could be relatively easily manipulated as could sex determination.
-Next thing you know, there is a Leopard Gecko Eublepharis macularius population explosion which inevitably dropped the prices rapidly and therefore made the Leopard Gecko Eublepharis macularius the new “easy” to get reptile for the herpetological trade on a whole.
-This opened the door for many new hobbyists and keepers alike.Their care requirements being so rudimentary allowed these new pets to enter into many classrooms and children’s bedrooms, without the fear normally associated with the now infamous salmonella scare of turtles or snake bites so easily broadcast by the mass media furthering the gap between herpetoculture and the public at large.
+When it comes to popular species, there is little disagreement that the Leopard Gecko Eublepharis macularius has now long been the flag-ship for anyone wanting to get into the herpetoculture trade as either a breeder or a hobbyist.
+There is no doubt the Leopard Geckos have become so popular in large part due to their gentle disposition towards handling, and their ease of breeding.
+This of course was not always the case and changed quickly when herpetoculturists discovered that the genetics could be relatively easily manipulated, as could sex determination.
+Next thing you know, there is a Leopard Gecko population explosion which inevitably dropped the prices rapidly and made the Leopard Gecko Eublepharis macularius the new “easy-to-get” reptile for the herpetological trade on a whole.
+This opened the door for many new hobbyists and keepers alike.Their care requirements being so rudimentary allowed these new pets to enter into many classrooms and children’s bedrooms, without the fear normally associated with the now infamous salmonella scare of turtles or snake bites.
+This information, so easily broadcast by the mass media, furthertg the gap between herpetoculture and the public-at-large.
 I will save that diatribe for another piece.

-To my knowledge all of the Leopard Geckos Eublepharis macularius offered for sale today are what are known as captive bred.
-This is a benefit to all keepers as this means that there is no concern about any bacteria or other such infestations usually associated with captive born or wild caught animals.
-Not to mention the fact that wild populations are no longer impacted by collection practices.
+To my knowledge, all of the Leopard Geckos offered for sale today are what are known as “captive-bred.”
+This is a benefit to all keepers, as this means that there is no concern about any bacteria or other such infestations usually associated with captive-born or wild-caught animals.
+The fact that wild populations are no longer impacted by collection practices is vital.

-Captive care of Leopard Geckos Eublepharis macularius can be considered one of the “easier” reptile species to care for, when comparing care requirements of other species offered for sale.
-I’m hesitant to use the word ‘easier’ as it can and often does lead to a false sense of being able to purchase a Leopard Gecko Eublepharis macularius, place it in an enclosure and just live as they normally would while feeding it once a week.
+Captive care of Leopard Geckos can be considered one of the “easier” reptile species to care for, when comparing care requirements of other species offered for sale.
+I’m hesitant to use the word ‘easier,’ as it can and often does lead to a false sense of being able to purchase a Leopard Gecko, place it in an enclosure and it would live as it normally would while feeding it once a week.
 I have said this before and I will reiterate the same here.
-Reptiles are not and should never be considered a disposable pet.
-No pet for that matter should ever be considered disposable.
+Reptiles are not, and should never be considered a disposable pet.
+No pet for that matter should ever be considered “disposable.”

-That being said I’m going to get into their captive care requirements now.
 The very first thing you should do as a potential owner is what you are already doing here.
-Read not just this article/post but as much information as you can possibly get your hands on.
-While I am an authority on reptiles I do encourage you to seek out other resources of information.
+Read not just this article/post, but as much information as you can possibly get your hands on.
+While I am an authority on reptiles, I do encourage you to seek out other resources of information.
 There is no such thing in my opinion as too much information when it comes to the captive care of reptiles.

-Once your research is done I would go and buy all of the equipment and appliances needed to set-up your new pets home and have it running for a few days prior to bringing your new pet home.
+Once your research is done, I would go and buy all of the equipment and appliances needed to set-up your new pet’s home, and have it running for a few days prior to bringing your new gecko home.

-The biggest consideration you have to make with all Leopard Geckos Eublepharis macularius besides the color/morph you want is the enclosure.
-There are reptile and fish tanks and each can provide a place to keep your new pet.
+The biggest consideration you have to make with all Leopard Geckos, besides the color/morph you want, is the enclosure.
+There are both reptile and fish tanks that can provide a place to keep your new pet.
 Reptile enclosures typically come with some type of lid or sliding screen; fish tanks are generally open.
-The reptile enclosures are generally more expensive which is why I go with a fish tank and add my own screen top of appropriate size and add clips to hold it into place to keep out the cats that I own.
-If you own no other pets or have children old enough you don’t even have to put a lid on it as long as you don’t give the Leopard Gecko Eublepharis macularius a climbing branch or décor that they could use to escape.
+The reptile enclosures are generally more expensive, which is why I go with a fish tank and add my own screen top of appropriate size, and clips to hold it into place (and keep out the cats that I own).
+If you own no other pets or have children old enough, you don’t even have to put a lid on it, as long as you don’t give the Leopard Gecko a climbing branch or décor that they could use to escape.

-You will also need a heating element of some type which will serve for a basking spot.
+You will also need a heating element of some type to serve as a basking spot.
 This should raise the ambient temperature to about 85˚ and the basking spot to 90˚.
-I like ceramic heaters and use the domes which come with a ceramic housing as well.
-It is likely that if you use plastic that the plastic will melt due to the output of heat.
-You will also need a hide that the Leopard Gecko Eublepharis macularius will be able to go into and feel safe and secure when not roaming the enclosure.
-I usually go with the rock type which is actually molded plastic.
-This is placed about halfway under the heating element but you can also purchase two hides and place them at alternate ends of the enclosure allowing the Leopard Gecko Eublepharis macularius to choose when thermoregulating itself.
+I like ceramic heaters and use the domes with ceramic housing.
+It is likely that if you use plastic, that the plastic will melt due to the high heat output.
+You will also need a hide that the Leopard Gecko will be able to go into and feel safe and secure when not roaming the enclosure.
+I usually go with the rock-type, which is actually molded plastic.
+This is placed about halfway under the heating element, but you can also purchase two hides and place them at alternate ends of the enclosure.
+This will allow the Leopard Gecko to choose the proper temperature when thermoregulating itself.

-A water bowl of sufficient size for the Leopard Gecko Eublepharis macularius to crawl into and soak is also needed.
-Décor can be live plants or plastic.
-I go with the plastic and a piece of sandblasted grapevine to assist in shedding.
-An interesting note regarding shedding Leopard Geckos Eublepharis macularius is this.
-During the shedding process known as ecdysis they will ingest or eat their shed skin.
-The reason they do this is presumed to be that the recapturing of lost nutrients.
+A water bowl of sufficient size for the Leopard Gecko to crawl into and soak is also needed.
+Décor can be either plastic or live plants.
+I go with the plastic, and include a piece of sandblasted grapevine to assist in shedding.
+It is interesting to note that during the shedding process known as “ecdysis,” they will eat their shed skin, presumably to recapture lost nutrients.

-When it comes to feeding Leopard Geckos Eublepharis macularius will eagerly consume most types of insect fare that are offered.
-The typical foods include crickets and mealworms of appropriate size as well as wax worms which can be fed as an occasional treat.
-All of these are found at the local pet shops which sell reptiles.
-I will feed no more than the Leopard Gecko Eublepharis macularius can consume within a one hour time frame.
-Every other feeding the crickets are dusted with a vitamin and calcium supplement.
+When it comes to feeding, Leopard Geckos will eagerly consume most types of insect fare that are offered.
+The typical foods include crickets and mealworms of appropriate size, as well as wax worms, which can be fed as an occasional treat.
+All of these are found at the local pet shops where reptiles are sold.
+I will feed no more than the Leopard Gecko can consume within a one-hour time frame.
+The crickets are dusted with a vitamin and calcium supplement every other feeding.